swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ### Whitespace in ranges

 In PCRE, `x{2,4}` is a range quantifier meaning that `x` can be matched from 2 to 4 times.
-However if any whitespace is introduced within the braces, it becomes an invalid range and is then treated as the literal characters instead.
+However if any whitespace is introduced within the braces e.g `x{2, 4}`, it becomes an invalid range and is then treated as the literal characters instead.
 We find this behavior to be unintuitive, and therefore intend to parse any intermixed whitespace in the range.

 ### Implicitly-scoped matching option scopes